pawatsethaput/OpenBank/REST-API-V1.1.md

 *Optional*

-Authentication via OAuth is required if the view is not public
+Authentication via OAuth is required.

-(only public is currently implemented)

 update data in the "physical_location" field of other account meta data (the other party involved in the transaction [here](#transaction))